Advisory Intelligence

 accessing pension to pay debts, and rising

-Debt-driven drawdown at 6.5% (+6.5pp MoM).
+Debt-driven drawdown at 2.3% (+0.9pp MoM).
 Pension capital is being consumed to service liabilities.
+ISA deposits are also contracting (-5% MoM), suggesting the same household pressure is suppressing savings.

 Debt pressure on pensions signals broader household stress.
-ISA savings behaviour may come under pressure from the same liabilities.
+Shrinking ISA deposits confirm capital is under pressure on both sides.

 Cross-Wrapper Relationship